RapTho/elasticsearch-tutorials/exercises.md

 ```

-3. Make sure no other fields are allowed by trying to index the following non-compliant document
+3. Make sure the correct data type of each field is enforced by trying to index the following non-compliant document

 ```
 { "Name": "Racer Bicicletta", "Price": 1.00, "Production Date": "Fake Date", "Available": "maybe", "Category": 200, "Parts": true }
 ```

-And how about the follwoing one with a new field?
+And how about the following one with a new field?

 ```
 { "Name": "Kids' Adventure 20", "NEW": "FIELD", "Price": 250.00, "Production Date": "2024-04-20T00:00:00Z", "Available": true, "Category": "Kids' Bikes", "Parts": ["training wheels", "child-friendly grips", "colorful frame"] }